 More than 500 Snohomish County professionals have graduated from LSC.
 Employers in businesses, nonprofits and local government see the value of this program.

-With the designation of Leadership Day, Leadership Snohomish County and its partners highlight the importance of leadership as a community value.
-LSC will also award its annual Distinguished Alum Award and Community Partner Award at the inaugural Leadership Day breakfast event, 7:15 a.m., Friday, October 14th at Everett Station.
-Tickets are free of charge and available now!
-Guests will have an opportunity to support community leadership development with a donation to Leadership Snohomish County.
+With the designation of Leadership Day on October 14th, Leadership Snohomish County and its partners highlight the importance of leadership as a community value.
+LSC also awarded its annual Distinguished Alum Award to Chris Knapp, CEO of the Everett Clinic and LSC Signature Class of 1998, and Community Partner Award to Sno-Isle Libraries Foundation, at the inaugural Leadership Day breakfast event.